Past Research

 Whether it’s a battery or supercapacitor, an energy device must overcome transport and electrochemical barriers, inherent in their materials design, to deliver suitable power and energy density demand.
-During my undergraduate studies, I had the opportunity to fabricate, test, and mathematically model these devices.
+During his undergraduate studies, Dr. Hasyim had the opportunity to fabricate, test, and mathematically model these devices.

 All works on electrochemical capacitors were done under the supervision of Prof. Ramakrishnan Rajagopalan.
 All works on solid electrolytes were done under the supervision of Prof. Michael T. Lanagan, with close mentorship of Dr. Seth Berbano.
 Additional supervision was also done under Regis Cleary and Prof. Dinesh Agrawal.